 A data source continues to be added to the refresh queue depending on the interval set in the data source definition, and as long as there is some activity on the dashboard.
-For example, a data source set to refresh every hour will be refreshed as long one person is active in the account (viewing the dashboard, working in the Klip Editor, or viewing data sources in the Library).
+For example, a data source set to refresh every hour will be refreshed as long as one person is active in the account (viewing the dashboard, working in the Klip Editor, or viewing their list of data sources).

 Data sources are refreshed on a first-in-first-out order of priority.
 This ensures that resources are made available to active users.
 The only exception is deferred refreshes.
 When a refresh is deferred, passed the scheduled refresh time frame, the deferred refresh request is automatically added to the front of the queue.

 Note for Partner accounts: For a client account to be recognized as active, a person must be signed into the client account, not the partner account.
 If no-one is signed in, the next person to sign in, will send data sources that have a next refresh time of before that login, to the global refresh queue.